scott306lr/paper_surf/README.md

-# To Start the System
+# To run the program ...

 ```bash
 # clone and enter project directory